Petitions submitted 2025/2026

 Presented by: Simon Jupp - Petition submitted Friday 4 July 2025

-Lead Officer: Neil Walter - Parking Principal / Tim Golabek - Service Lead, Transport, Highways and Parking
+Lead Officer: Neil Walter - Parking Principal / Tim Golabek - Service Lead - Transport, Highways and Parking

 Petition: We, the undersigned, petition the Royal Borough of Windsor & Maidenhead to extend the double yellow lines on Maidenhead Road (turning right out of Westwood Green towards Maidenhead, up to Honey Cottage).
 There is an ongoing consultation by the Council to extend the double yellow lines on Maidenhead Road at the Westwood Green junction.
 The current proposal is to extend the double yellow lines turning right out of Westwood Green towards Maidenhead by a further 50.49 metres (roughly up to the entrance of Honey Cottage).
 The purpose of the proposed extension is to increase the visibility for pedestrians at the Westwood Green / Park House Nursery crossing.
 There have been concerns raised by local residents and parents at the nursery that visibility at this crossing is extremely poor due to the presence of cars/vans parked on Maidenhead Road near the crossing which restricts the ability to see oncoming traffic.
 This creates a danger for people crossing the road, particularly those with small children going to/from the nursery.